torvalds/linux/Documentation/sound/alsa-configuration.rst

     first DMA # for ES-18xx chip (0,1,3)

-This module supports multiple cards, ISA PnP and autoprobe (without MPU-401 port if native ISA PnP routines are not used).
+This module supports multiple cards, ISA PnP and autoprobe (without MPU-401 port if native ISA PnP routines are analt used).
 When ``dma2`` is equal with ``dma1``, the driver works as half-duplex.

 The power-management is supported.